 Flowering - July - September.

-Other info. - This species is common throughout most of Missouri, apparently except for the northwest corner of the state.
+Other info. - This species is common throughout most of Missouri, but is apparently rare or absent in several counties in the northwest region of the state.
 It ranges throughout most of the Midwest.
-A. rostellata is very similar to another species, A. pubescens Wallr., but the latter is more pubescent and lacks glands on the abaxial surface of the leaves.
-All of the agrimonies bear fruits which will accompany the woodland hiker hither and yon, velcroed to her apparel.
+It is recognized by its pinnately compound leaves with rounded and toothed leaflets, and wandlike inflorescences of yellow flowers, these quickly giving rise to the burlike fruits.
+A. rostellata is very similar to another species, A. pubescens, but the latter is more pubescent and lacks the glands on the inflorescence axis and abaxial surface of the leaves.
+Another lookalike, A. gryposepala, has much larger fruits.
+The fruits of all of the agrimonies will accompany the woodland hiker hither and yon, velcroed to her apparel.

 Photographs taken in Brown Summit, NC., 7-13-02 (DETenaglia); also at Victoria Glade, Jefferson County, MO, 8-5-2016, and Glassberg Conservation Area, Jefferson County, MO, 8-5-2020 (SRTurner).